cgrymala/post-content-shortcodes/readme.txt

 = 0.3 =

 * This is a feature update.
-It simply adds multisite functionality, allowing information to be pulled from a site other than the current site.
-If you are not using multisite, there is no rush to update.
+It adds quite a few new functions to the plugin, including the ability to pull posts across sites within a multisite environment.

+== To Do ==

+* Add AJAX features to allow user to choose from a list of posts/sites, instead of requiring them to manually enter the ID